 The FBL is a scheme for funding innovation and technology ("I&T") projects which will make people’s daily living more convenient, comfortable and safer, or address the needs of specific community groups.
-The FBL, with a funding size of HK$500 million, is expected to operate for 5 years with effect from 2017.

 Projects should be able to benefit the public at large or specific groups, and should be in line with government policies